ropitz/dataarc-demo/docs/add-new-dataset.rst

 3. Next, select Manage - Profile.
 On the left side of the screen under User Info, select "Request to be a data Contributor."
 Fill out the form and click submit.

-4. You will receive a follow-up email from a member of the dataARC team in 3-5 business days either requesting your information about your data or granting you access as a data contributor.
+4. You will receive a follow-up email from a member of the dataARC team in 3-5 business days either requesting more information about your dataset or granting you access as a data contributor.
 Continue with the steps below to begin converting your data.

 Convert your data to GeoJSON and Validate (The spatial component of your data)
 ---------------------------------------------------------------------------------